twitchdev/issues/README.md

-# Third party developer product bug reports (beta)
+# Third party developer product bug reports
 This repository provides a means for third party developers to report bugs – unexpected errors or flaws – related to Twitch developer products such as the API, Extensions, and PubSub.
 If you would like to report a bug for other Twitch products (e.g. creator dashboard, ads, broken pages), please file a [Twitch Support ticket](https://help.twitch.tv/s/contactsupport).

 ## Ask the community